markbastian/keg-party/README.md

 ## Usage

+### Launch the server

-Start your party by launching a server with:
+Start your party by launching a server with one of the following options:

-- `clj -X keg-party.main/run`
+- `clj -X keg-party.main/run` from the cloned project
 - Build an uberjar with `clojure -X:uberjar` then run it with `java -jar keg-party.jar`

-- If you accept the defaults, it will be running at `http://localhost:3000/`
-  - If you're doing web dev on 3000 (the default keg party port), run on another port with something like `KEG_PARTY_PORT=3333 clj -X keg-party.main/run`
+By default, the server will run at `http://localhost:3333/`.
+You can change these defaults as described in the configuration section below.

+### Connect your client

 Then invite all your friends to the party by doing the following:

-- Add this project to your `deps.edn` file as a dependency, like so:
+- Add `keg-party` as a dependency to your project.
+The suggested way is to add it to your `~/.clojure/deps.edn` file like so:

 ```clojure
  :deps {org.clojure/clojure {:mvn/version "1.10.3"}